 Frequently Asked Questions

 Is Delta-8 THC legal?

-There is no apparent rhyme or reason to the constantly evolving legal status of Delta-8-THC.
+There is no apparent rhyme or reason for the constantly evolving legal status of Delta-8-THC.
 Legal changes are occurring quickly, as there is a push to ban Delta-8-THC in many states.
-It is arguable that many of the dangers delta-8-THC present are a result of making cannabis illegal, or mismanaged and disjointed regulation in places where it is legal but difficult to access.
+It is arguable that many of the dangers delta-8-THC presents result from making cannabis illegal or mismanaged and disjointed regulation in places where it is legal but difficult to access.

 Do Delta-8 products contain Delta-9-THC?

 As Delta-8-THC products are unregulated, they could contain Delta-9-THC or other unexpected ingredients.
-It is likely that Delta-8-THC products, like other hemp products, including CBD oil, have trace amounts of delta-9-THC as well.
+It is likely that Delta-8-THC products, like other hemp products, including CBD oil, have trace amounts of delta-9-THC.

 The best way to ensure that you’re purchasing a good quality product with the ingredients listed is to visit a licensed cannabis dispensary.
 A doctor’s recommendation for medical marijuana will also help.